peterboda236/readinginsights.koplugin/README.md

   name and size.
 - `insights_view.lua` — the full-screen "Reading insights" popup.
 - `stats_view.lua` — the compact "Reading statistics: overview" popup.
+- `updater.lua` — the in-app updater (the "Updates" submenu): checks GitHub for new releases/branches and installs them on the device.

 ## Translations